UBCEnvision/UBCEnvision.github.io/_projects/agrobot.md

 # The Challenge

 ## agBOT @ Purdue University
-This project will be competing in the agBot challenge at the Purdue University, Indiana.
+This project will be competing in the agBot challenge at Purdue University, Indiana.
 This competition attracts many teams from companies and universities across North America.
-The objectives of the compeition are to create an autonomous machine capable of navigating a corn field to identify the corn crop and weeds.
-Upon identification of the corn plant, the machine should determine if the plant is healthy or in distress that requires fertilizer be applied by the machine.
+The objectives of the competition are to create an autonomous machine capable of navigating a corn field to identify weeds and analyze crop health.
+Upon identification of the corn plant, the machine should determine if the plant is healthy or in distress which requires fertilizer to be applied by the machine.
 Upon identification of a weed, the machine should eradicate the weed chemically and/or mechanically.
 The competition will be judged by reputable members of the agricultural technology industry, such as The Climate Corporation (Monsanto), and Blue River Technology.

 You can find more information at: https://ag.purdue.edu/agBOT/

 ## Getting Involved
 We are looking for highly self motivated individuals who are ready to take on this challenging yet rewarding project.
-This new team provides a start-up like environment and multidisciplinary projects give you the best hands-on and learning experience to tackle any engineering problems.
-Members of the team will take part in highly collaborative projects in two major categories which are robotics and automation.
-Members will get the opportunity to go through the engineering design process from studying and researching the problem, engaging stakeholders, developing potential solutions, prototyping, sourcing materials and constructing a working product.
+This new team provides a start-up like environment.
+The multidisciplinary projects give you the hands-on experience to tackle any engineering problem.
+Members of the team will take part in highly collaborative projects in two major categories, robotics and automation.
+Members will get the opportunity to go through the engineering design process including studying and researching the problem, engaging stakeholders, developing potential solutions, prototyping, sourcing materials and constructing a working product.

 NEW Summer 2019 Recruitment
 ---
-This summer we will attampt to complete a simple, functioning protype of the AgroBot.
-This will entail 10-15 hours of work every week, most will be acomplished on the weekends. <br>
+This summer we will attempt to complete a simple, functioning protype of the AgroBot.
+This will entail 10-15 hours of work every week.
+Most will be accomplished on the weekends. <br>

 Previous technical experience is <b> not </b> required but will be considered an asset.